JetBrains/teamcity-documentation/topics/configuring-connections.md

 This type of connection supports only Azure DevOps Services.
 It uses the [OAuth 2.0 protocol](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/oauth?view=azure-devops) based on JWT tokens and requires creating a dedicated app in your Azure profile.

-This connection can be used for enabling [user authentication via Azure DevOps](configuring-authentication-settings.md#Azure+DevOps+Services).
+This connection can be used for [authenticating users via Azure DevOps](configuring-authentication-settings.md#Azure+DevOps+Services) as well as creating projects and build configurations.

 To configure an Azure DevOps OAuth 2.0 connection:
 1. In __Project Administration | Connections__, click __Add Connection__.